 There are many different components on an F1 car designed to take advantage of aerodynamics and the effects of downforce.
-These include visible parts of the car, like the front and rear wing, but there are also parts called bargeboards that play a key aerodynamic role in F1 cars.
+These include visible parts of the car, like the front and rear wing, but there were also parts called bargeboards that played a key aerodynamic role in F1 cars before 2022.

-Bargeboards are components of F1 cars, and some other open-wheel race cars, which help to redirect air flow and make the car more aerodynamic.
-They are located between the front wheels and the side pods of the car, and they also help cool internal components through this redirection of air.
+Bargeboards were components of F1 cars before 2022, and some other open-wheel race cars, which help to redirect air flow and make the car more aerodynamic.
+They were located between the front wheels and the sidepods of the car, and they also helped cool internal components through this redirection of air.

 To get a full understanding of what a bargeboard is, without going too far into the technical side of things, it will be helpful to gain a basic understanding of aerodynamics.
-This will allow you to fully grasp the importance and effectiveness of bargeboards on F1 cars.
+I’ll go through this below to help you better understand why bargeboards were used.

-Essentially, aerodynamics involvesmanipulating the airflow around the car.
+Essentially, aerodynamics involves manipulating the airflow around the car.
 Aerodynamics are not exclusive to F1, as even your road car will have some elements of aerodynamics built into it to make the car more fuel efficient.
-This makes sense when you think of air as a fluid, which although it technically is, can seem quite difficult to do when we usually think of fluids as liquids.
+This makes sense when you think of air as a fluid, which although it technically is, it can seem quite difficult to do when we usually think of fluids as liquids.

 Air As A Fluid

-But it is the way that air molecules behave that makes air act like a fluid, rather than its physical gaseous state.
-The air around you is a mix of moving air molecules, and the idea of F1 cars is to be able to move through these molecules with as much ease as possible.
-They do this by building them to be aerodynamic, that is to move through the air easily.
+But it is the way that air molecules behave that makes air act like a fluid, rather than its physical state.
+The air around you is a mix of moving air molecules, and the goal of F1 cars is to be able to move through these molecules with as much ease as possible (on the straights at least, more on downforce later).
+Teams achieve this by building them to be aerodynamic, to allow them to move through the air easily.

 Cutting Through The Air